gwleuverink/bundle/docs/advanced-usage.md

 ## Import resolution timeout

-The \_import() function uses a built-in non blocking polling mechanism in order to account for async & deferred script loading.
+The `_import()` function uses a built-in non blocking polling mechanism in order to account for async & deferred script loading.
 The import resolution time may be configured milliseconds by updating the config file or via an env variable `BUNDLE_IMPORT_RESOLUTION_TIMEOUT`.
 This will instruct Bundle how long the `_import()` function should wait untill a module is loaded.

 ## Minification

 All code is minified by default.
 This can make issues harder to debug at times.
 Using sourcemaps should relieve this issue.
-But in case you need it you can disable minification by updating the config file or via an env variable `BUNDLE_MINIFICATION`.
+But in case you need it you can disable minification by updating the config file or via an env variable `BUNDLE_MINIFy`.

 ## Sourcemaps